J-K Crime Branch arrests 3 in Delhi for online lottery scam | Law-Order

 J-K Crime Branch arrests 3 in Delhi for online lottery scam

 The Crime Branch of Jammu and Kashmir Police on Tuesday arrested three people in New Delhi in connection with an online lottery scam.
-The three people, who have been arrested, include Santosh Kumar Bhagat of Gaushala, Kishangarh Vasant Kunj, Lakhan Lal Ahirvar of Kishangarh, Vasant Kunj and Benedict Silvester alias Manav Tyagi of Chattarpur Extension in the national capital.
+The three people, who have been arrested, include Santosh Kumar Bhagat, Lakhan Lal and Benedict Silvester alias Manav Tyagi in the national capital.

 The trio have been arrested in connection with the case registered in 2019 under section 420 RPC and 66-D IT and got their transit remand, according to the Crime Branch, Jammu and Kashmir Police.
-The case was registered at Crime Branch Kashmir upon the reception of a written complaint from a complainant named Alia.
+The case was registered at Crime Branch Kashmir upon the reception of a written complaint.
 The complainant received a phone call from an unknown number, informing him about a prize of Rs seven lakh rupees that he had won in a contest.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)